mahmouddaif/yolov9-fastapi-app/README.md

 - **Invalid Image Error:**

-  Ensure that the image you're sending is valid and in a supported format (e.g., JPEG, PNG).
-The image should not be corrupted.
+  Ensure that the images you're sending are valid and in supported formats (e.g., JPEG, PNG).
+The images should not be corrupted.

 - **ModuleNotFoundError:**